 One clear reason why active managers fail is fees.
-Eugene Fama, Nobel Laureate in Economic Sciences, pointed out that before costs, active investment must be a zero sum game, in which active investors who have positive returns must have made it at the expense of other active investors.
-After costs, however, in terms of net returns to investors, active investment must be a negative sum game.
+Eugene Fama, Nobel Laureate in Economic Sciences, pointed out that before costs, an active investment must be a zero-sum game, in which active investors who have positive returns must have made it at the expense of other active investors.
+After costs, however, in terms of net returns to investors, an active investment must be a negative-sum game.
 We like index funds because it is low cost.

 The Spirit of Vanguard

-This mindset of having “enough” is aligned with the approach we have use to help retirees retire.
-It is about not taking unnecessary risks, not incurring high cost, so that we get enough returns to give a reliable income stream in their retirement.
+This mindset of having “enough” is aligned with the approach we have used to help retirees retire.
+It is about not taking unnecessary risks, not incurring a high cost so that we get enough returns to give a reliable income stream in their retirement.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 4 February 2017.

 Here are the links to the other 10 parts of the RetireWell® Series: